Clepa/Tools/LocalEnvironment/Docs/local_config.md

 - Run the script to create all the needed environment variables: `call .\Scripts\create_env_vars.cmd`.
 - Apply the steps defined in: [Git](#git) and [Yarn](#yarn).
 - Install the recommended packages defined in [NPM](#npm).
-- In case that you have some existing configuration files, remove them, or move the content and then remove: `%USERPROFILE%\.m2\settings.xml`, `%USERPROFILE%\.npmrc`.
+- In case that you have some existing configuration files, remove them, or move the content and then remove: `%USERPROFILE%\.m2\settings.xml` and `%USERPROFILE%\.npmrc`.

 <!-- markdownlint-disable MD033 --><div style="page-break-after: always;"></div><!-- markdownlint-enable MD033 -->

 ## WIP

+- Add token to work with GitHub.
+- User documents in network folder.
 - Explain why `Current` structure and empty folder with version.
 - Clean up the system: old configuration and programs.
 - Script to automatically download the _latest_ version of all the programs.